AlexXu777/INDE577_Machine_Learning_2025_Rice_University/Supervised Machine Learning/Regression_trees/README.md

 # NOTE: If images fail to load, please refer to `README.ipynb` for a complete version with embedded visuals.

 # 🌲 Regression Trees

-A project demonstrating the key concepts, structure, and applications of regression trees.

----

 ## 📚 Core Concepts

 A **Regression Tree** is a type of decision tree used to predict continuous numerical outcomes by recursively splitting the data into smaller groups based on input features.